Abby M. Dubisar

 I work to design courses that ask students to understand rhetoric and writing not only as pervasive in their lives but also as avenues by which they can participate in cultural production.
 To those ends, I emphasize investigating multiple perspectives; engaging in discussion; and crafting arguments, narratives, and counter-discourses with alphabetic and digital projects.

-How I came to rhetoric and composition
+How I Came to Teach Rhetoric and Composition

 I have always been interested in how people use literacy practices like writing and speaking to accomplish their goals.
 And my interest remains in discovering and analyzing how citizens use rhetoric to get things done in their lives.